atarisafari/GuildApp/API.md

 On Success:
   {
-    "token": (
+    "token": "",
+    "error": ""
+  }

-                A Json Web Token which you will use for further API requests.
+Token is a Json Web Token which you will use for further API requests.
 When decoded the body of the token will contain the following:

 {
   "username" : $username,
   "displayname" : $displayName,
   "user_id" : $id
   "profile_pic_url": $url
-                }
-             ),
-    "error": ""
  }

 Otherwise, returns some error message and no token